 What Type Of Degree Does An Electrical Engineer Need?

 Most employers require entry-level electrical engineers to have a bachelor’s degree.
-The degree should be accredited by a recognized board such as the Accreditation Board for Engineering and Technology (ABET).
+The electrical engineering degree should be accredited by a recognized board such as the Accreditation Board for Engineering and Technology (ABET).
 Part of the degree process will likely include a professional licensing exam and some lab or field studies, depending on the concentration of coursework.

 If you’re interested in a specific engineering degree, use our website to search for the best program that fits your needs.